Social Democratic Party (New Zealand)

-The Social Democratic Party of New Zealand was an early left-wing political party.
+The Social Democratic Party of New Zealand was an early centre-left to left-wing political party.
 It existed only a short time before being amalgamated into the new Labour Party.
 During its period of existence, the party held two seats in Parliament.

 Unity Conference

 The Social Democratic Party was founded in January 1913 at a so-called "Basis of Unity" Conference (often simply called the "Unity Conference").
 This meeting drew together the most prominent left-wing groups in New Zealand, including both political parties and trade unions.
 The aim was to unite the fractious labour movement into a cohesive force.
 At the end of the Conference, most of the attendees agreed to merge into two new organisations – the new United Federation of Labour would co-ordinate the trade unions, while the two main political parties (the hard-line Socialist Party and the moderate United Labour Party) would merge to form the Social Democrats.
 Not all members of the United Labour Party accepted the plan, however, and some continued on under the same banner and continued as a Rump party.

 The Social Democrats were founded with the purpose of becoming "...the political embodiment of working-class ideals aspirations" in parliament.

 Jack McCullough was the organiser for the Lower Riccarton branch and also organised campaigns for Christchurch City Council elections.